TouK/nussknacker/docs/MigrationGuide.md

   * `KafkaAvroBaseTransformer` companion object renamed to `KafkaAvroBaseComponentTransformer`
   * `KryoGenericRecordSchemaIdSerializationSupport` renamed to `GenericRecordSchemaIdSerializationSupport`
 * [#2305](https://github.com/TouK/nussknacker/pull/2305) Enhancement: change `processingTypeToDashboard` configuration to `scenarioTypeToDashboard`
 * [#2296](https://github.com/TouK/nussknacker/pull/2296) Scenarios & Fragments have separate TypeSpecificData implementations.
-Also, we remove `isSubprocess` field from process json, and respectively from MetaData constructor.
+Also, we remove `isSubprocess` field from process JSON, and respectively from MetaData constructor.
 See corresponding db migration `V1_031__FragmentSpecificData.scala`
 * [#2368](https://github.com/TouK/nussknacker/pull/2368) `WithCategories` now takes categories as an `Option[List[String]]` instead of `List[String]`.
 You should wrap given list of categories with `Some(...)`. `None` mean that component will be available in all categories.
 * [#2360](https://github.com/TouK/nussknacker/pull/2360) `union`, `union-memo` and `dead-end` components were extracted from `model/genericModel.jar` to `components/baseComponents.jar`